WBGlIl/snodew2/README.md

  * hide: obviously, files & processes spawned for or by the rootkit & snodew's backdoor.
  * evades discovery from various tools.
  * running `./killself` in a backdoor shell will remove the backdoor & rootkit from the box.
+ * if one file doesn't exist (deleted??) the rootkit will delete all of the other files created during installation.